Zaporizhstal

+This steel mill is notable as it still produces steel (as of late 2025) using the old-fashioned open hearth furnaces - which due to their slow operation became obsolete on industrial scales in the 1970s.
+The mill has four blast furnaces, seven open hearth furnaces and one twin hearth furnace.

 Ownership

 After the collapse of the USSR and the independence of Ukraine, the mill fell into the hands of the Ukrainian government.
 When privatization began in the mid-1990s, Vasily Khmelnytsky, an ambitious politician-turned-businessman, was named manager of the state's stake in the plant, and subsequently engineered the insider sale of many shares of the plant to his own investment company.

 The Ukrainian government began offering shares in Zaporizhstal in cash auctions in 1999.
 By 2001, Vasyl Khmelnytsky and a consortium led by the Midland Group controlled 93% of the mill.
 According to court documents, the Midland Group sold its 50% stake in 2009 to then-independent investment bank Troika Dialog following a bidding war that included other Zaporizhstal shareholders.
 However, The Wall Street Journal reports that the mill was sold in an offshore transaction that included five separate companies and was financed by Russian state-owned Vnesheconombank.
 It's unclear how this reporting relates to the UK court record of the sale to Troika.

 A Ukrainian holding company, Metinvest, eventually became full owners of the mill in 2013.